 The Outpatient Clinic focuses on diagnosing and treating infections.
 Our Infectious Disease department provides inpatient consultation for children with unusual or severe infections, as well as assistance with infection control issues and management of infectious diseases.

-Children's Hospital Colorado Immunodeficiency Program (CHIP) is a nationally funded resource for infants, children, adolescents and pregnant women affected by HIV in the Rocky Mountain region.
+Children's Colorado Immunodeficiency Program (CHIP) is a nationally funded resource for infants, children, adolescents and pregnant women affected by HIV in the Rocky Mountain region.
 The clinic has a complete staff of doctors, nurses, social workers, and peer counselors.
 Families are included in the care and management of the children.

 - Infection control